 Gather all the ingredients: flour, whole wheat flour, yeast, salt, molasses, butter, and milk.

 - Pour the flours, salt, and yeast into the bowl of a stand mixer.
-Make sure to keep the salt and yeast separate, because the salt can kill the yeast if it touches it directly.
-Mix in the butter and molasses until blended.
+Make sure to keep the salt and yeast separate, because the salt can kill the yeast if it touches it directly. (image 1)

-3. Knead for about 3-5 minutes on medium low speed, until the dough is smooth, not as sticky, and passes the windowpane test.
-(See the recipe card below to learn this easy technique.)
+- Knead for about 3-5 minutes on medium low speed, until the dough is smooth, not as sticky, and passes the windowpane test.
+See the recipe card below to learn this easy technique. (image 5)

-4. Form the dough into a ball, place in a bowl, and cover tightly with plastic wrap.
-Let it rise in a warm place until doubled in size, about 1 ½ to 2 hours.
+- Form the dough into a ball, place in a bowl, and cover tightly with plastic wrap.
+Let it rise in a warm place until doubled in size, about 1 ½ to 2 hours. (image 6)

-5. Punch down the dough, then shape it into a tight ball and place in a generously floured banneton (proving basket made from canes).
-If you don't have a banneton, use a greased and floured bowl instead.
+- Place the loaf seam side up in a floured banneton (proving basket made from canes).
+If you don't have a banneton, use a greased and floured bowl instead. (image 8)

-6. Cover the dough with a linen cloth or tea towel and let it rise until about doubled in size.
-The dough should spring back when you poke it with your fingertip.
+- Cover the dough and let it rise until about doubled in size.
+The dough should spring back when you poke it with your fingertip. (image 9)

 Recipe FAQs